Choosing Baby Bottles and Nipples

 - The nipple hole should allow liquid to drip slowly.
 To test the nipple drip, hold the bottle upside down without shaking it.
 Milk should drip about 1 drop a second.

-You may need to experiment with a few different types of nipples until you find one that seems most natural for your baby.
+- Bottle nipples come in a variety of shapes.
+You may need to try a few different types of nipples until you find one that works best for your baby.

 Author: Healthwise Staff